viniciusmeneses/viniciusmeneses/README.md

 # puts "Hi there! 👋"

 My name is **Vinicius Meneses** and I'm a software engineer graduated in System Analysis and Development.
-I'm from Brazil and currently working at [RD Station](https://github.com/ResultadosDigitais).
-You can find me on [LinkedIn](https://www.linkedin.com/in/vinicius-meneses/).
+I'm from Brazil and currently working at [Factorial](https://github.com/factorialco).
+You can find me on [LinkedIn](https://www.linkedin.com/in/vinicius-meneses).

 ## 🔧 Technologies